 Sophisticated GIS platforms also allow users to run analyses on their data in order to quantify patterns and make mathematical conclusions.
 Analysts can easily build interactive charts and create calculations based on imported data layers.

-For these reasons, GIS are especially valuable for fiber network operators.
+For these reasons, GIS is especially valuable for fiber network operators.

 To learn more about how you can optimize fiber network management with OSPInsight and GIS, contact our team today.